anastasiajsokol/StaticLock/README.md

     -c, --create must be followed by a name for the project, setups project in a subdirectory of the current directory with the provided name

-        this command can be used with -w or --web to specify the web base directory (highly recommended) defaults to /web this command can be used with -b or --base to specify the lock base directory relative to the web base directory (recommended not to be an empty path) defaults to /lock this command can be used with --liscense to also provide a copy of The Unliscense (you will have to setup other liscense systems yourself)
+        this command can be used with -w or --web to specify the web base directory (highly recommended not an empty path) defaults to 'web'
+            note: to set web base directory to project directory you must understand enough to enter an empty path this command can be used with -b or --base to specify the lock base directory relative to the web base directory (recommended not to be an empty path) defaults to 'locked' this command can be used with --liscense to also provide a copy of The Unliscense (you will have to setup other liscense systems yourself)

     -l, --lock followed by the raw directory to lock, when page is built will output to a directory of the same name in the lock base directory